kits-ab/kits/content/blogg/2020-05-04-unions-types.md

 ## Summary
 I believe union types is a good way of handling multiple data types while maintaining strongly typed code, and as a way to minimize need of dependent properties of data objects.
 Even if your language of choice doesn't support it natively you can hopefully implement it yourself.

-If you're a C# developer feel free to try out my [generic data structures](https://github.com/PhilipAlexanderWallin/GenericDataStructures), any and all feedback is appreciated.
+If you're a C# developer feel free to try out my [generic data structures project](https://github.com/PhilipAlexanderWallin/GenericDataStructures) for union types, any and all feedback is appreciated!